 Stay Pending Appellate Review.
 The State’s filing of a petition for review of an order granting a new trial automatically stays the order until appellate review is completed.
 For any relief the trial court grants to a defendant other than a new trial, granting a stay pending further review is within the discretion of the trial court.

 Transmitting the Record to the Appellate Court.
-No later than 45 days after receiving a notice of filing under section (b), the trial court clerk must transmit the record.
-The record includes copies of the notice of post-conviction relief, the petition for post-conviction relief, response and reply, all motions and responsive pleadings, all minute entries and orders issued in the post-conviction proceedings, transcripts filed in the trial court, any exhibits admitted by the trial court in the post-conviction proceedings, and any documents or transcripts designed under section (b).
+No later than 45 days after receiving a notice of filing under section (b), the trial court clerk must transmit the record to the appellate court.
+The record includes copies of the notice of post-conviction relief, the petition for post-conviction relief, response and reply, all motions and responses, all minute entries and orders issued in the post-conviction proceedings, transcripts filed in the trial court, any exhibits admitted by the trial court in the post-conviction proceedings, and any documents or transcripts designed under section (b).

 Disposition.
 The appellate court may grant review of the petition and may order oral argument.
 Upon granting review, the court may grant or deny relief and issue other orders it deems necessary and proper.